nfabina/Getting-and-Cleaning-Data/CodeBook.md

 # How run_analysis.R implements the above steps:

-* Require plyr libraries.
-* Load both test and train data
-* Load the features and activity labels.
+* Get the data.
-* Process the data.
-There are two parts processing test and train data respectively.
+* Download the file and put the file in the data folder.
+* Unzip the file.
+* Unzipped files are in the folderUCI HAR Dataset.
+Get the list of the files.
+* Read data from the files into the variables.
-* Merge data set.
+* Merges the training and the test sets to create one data set.
-* Extract the mean and standard deviation.
+* Extracts only the measurements on the mean and standard deviation for each measurement.
+* Uses descriptive activity names to name the activities in the data set.
+* Apply descriptive variable names to test labels.
+* Apply descriptive variable names to train labels.
+* Creates a second,independent tidy data set and ouput it.